TheaVanherst/Crypt-Of-The-NecroSpriter/README.md

 * Dynamic clothing selection, based on the character selected.
   - 'Amplification mode' toggle and preview from the Amplified DLC.
 - Equipment animation preview with character specific offsets & settings.
-    - Helmet, Weapon, Wrist, Charm, Hip and Boot equip-ables.
+  - Helmet, Weapon, Wrist, Charm, Hip and Boot equipables.
-    - Special and Shield toggles equip-ables.
+  - Special and Shield toggles equipables.
     - Shield has directional controls depending on which direction the character is facing.
   - Equipment slots such as Food, Torch and Shovel.
   - Designated URL assignment to individual item types.
 Via. `directory/image`
+    - URL Validation on address entry & error notification.
   - Items disable / enable depending on if the respective character can equip
 - Background image selection and toggle with the character preview.
   - 8 different floor types, including a dance floor mode and a multiplier mode.
 * Foreground render preview, to show a closer resemblance to how sprites are rendered ingame.
   - 10 total foregrounds included by default with additional expandability, each of which depend on the floor type you select.
 * Individual frame selecting, alongside render previewing based on BPM.
   - Render speed slider based on beats per minute, based on tracks featured in that game.
   - A list of tracks featured in the game at each BPM step of 5, including bosses.
 - Scaling feature, with a slider to change the resolution size of the left hand side preview.
 - Two different render modes, linear and the more accurate in-game beat driven render.